samrecipes/recipes/fried_rice.md

     - 2 Minute Instant Jasmine Rice cups (8.8 oz total) and/or left-over takeout Chinese food rice (or cooked orzo)
     - cooked chicken or salmon
-    - 2 tablespoons coconut oil
+    - ~2 tablespoons coconut oil and/or extra virgin olive oil
     - 1 small onion or a few shallots, finely chopped
         - One combo that works well is some chunky chopped white onion and chopped parts of the bulb part of green onions (and then after cooking you can add in the chopped green stalks of the green onions).
     - 1 carrot, peeled and cut into slices or dice (pickled carrots work too)